This sporadic award is presented to residents and businesses who’ve made exceptional efforts to beautify and improve their properties.

-The water wise nature of the landscaping then tipped the scales in favor of the Everett’s selection as recipients of Carpinteria Beautiful’s Looking Good Award.
+The water wise nature of the landscaping then tipped the scales in favor of the Everett’s selection as recipients of Carpinteria Beautiful’s Lookin Good Award.

 In the fall of 2011, the Everett’s, along with Greenleaf Landscapes, designed this xeriscape, drip irrigated, water wise front yard.
 Seven species of drought tolerant plants were installed within the main area: agave, aloe, aeonium, esheveria, kalanchoe, furcraea, and senecio.

 Five large sandstone boulders are surrounded by agave, aeonium, and furcraea.
 Instead of a water feature, a short-leaf senecio mimics a stream flowing across the yard into the long-leaf senecio “pond.”
 The entire transformation took about two weeks.

 The Everett’s efforts were recognized at the Santa Barbara County Water Agency’s first annual WaterWise Garden Recognition Contest in 2013.

 Rick & Christie Joy reduce their lawn and replace it with drought-tolerant landscaping at 5588 Calle Arena.